Dichroism

-In beam splitters
+Etymology

+The term is derived from the Greek dichroos, meaning "two-colored," referring to the optical effect where a substance appears to have different colors when viewed from different angles or through different polarizations.

+Beam splitting (dielectric thin-film dichroism)

-The original meaning of dichroic, from the Greek dikhroos, two-coloured, refers to any optical device which can split a beam of light into two beams with differing wavelengths.
+In the case of beam splitting, the original meaning of dichroic, from the Greek dikhroos, two-coloured, refers to any optical device which can split a beam of light into two beams with differing wavelengths.
 Such devices include mirrors and filters, usually treated with optical coatings, which are designed to reflect light over a certain range of wavelengths and transmit light which is outside that range.
 An example is the dichroic prism, used in some camcorders, which uses several coatings to split light into red, green and blue components for recording on separate CCD arrays, however it is now more common to have a Bayer filter to filter individual pixels on a single CCD array.
 This kind of dichroic device does not usually depend on the polarization of the light.
 The term dichromatic is also used in this sense.